egeste/ttTools/README.md

 </ul>

 ## Users List w/ Vote Indicators
-Allows you to view the list of users in the room as well as see at a glance who upvotes, downvoted, or has not voted on the current song.
+Allows you to view the list of users in the room as well as see at a glance who upvoted, downvoted, or has not voted on the current song.
 Inspired by TT+

 ### Notes:
 <ul>